hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 **Diagnosing issues.** If you'd like to see what decisions Conveyor has made about your app, you can make the `repacked-jars` task for some machine and look at the files called `required-jdk-modules.txt` (this is the output of jdeps run over your jars) and `modular-jars.txt` which is a list of the JARs that will be linked in to the optimized JVM.

-**Main modules.** Unfortunately, at this time starting your application from a main JPMS module isn't supported.
-Apps can only be started from code on the classpath.

 ## Launcher

 JVM apps packaged with Conveyor use a custom native program to start the JVM.
 It adds the following features:

 * Initializes the Sparkle update engine on macOS.
 * Improved command line support for Windows:
     * ANSI escapes (colors) are enabled, and [the popular PicoCLI framework](https://www.picocli.info) is automatically configured to use them.
 Modern versions of Windows have much better terminal support than in the past, along with [a modern tabbed terminal emulator](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) that's also [open source](https://github.com/microsoft/terminal).
     * The console and default character encoding are both set to UTF-8 by default.
 This matches Linux and macOS, and means that drawing with Unicode symbols and emoji should work.
 [See here for details](index.md#character-encodings).
-    * The `$HOME` environment variable is set to the user's home directory (normally called `%USERPROFILE%`).
+    * The `$HOME` environment variable is set to the user's home directory (normally called `%USERPROFILE%` on Windows).
+This makes it easier to use native code.
 * Exceptions that escape `main` are shown in a GUI alert box on macOS and Windows.
-* On Windows, `%APPDATA%` and `%LOCALAPPDATA%` are rewritten to point to the private containerized locations used by MSIX packaging.
-This means files you create under these directories will be findable by other apps you start.
 * Supports hard-wired command line arguments set from the build configuration, e.g. to tell the app its own version.
 * Improves security by ensuring JVM configuration options are signed, and disabling features that can be used to inject code into a running program.
 This makes it harder for malware to use your app to subvert code signing.
+* On Windows, `%APPDATA%` and `%LOCALAPPDATA%` are rewritten to point to the private containerized locations used by MSIX packaging.
+This means files you create under these directories will be findable by other apps you start, rather than shielded from them as is the default.
 * Exposes the app's install location via the `app.dir` system property.

 The launcher supports some of the same features as the java launcher, for example JavaFX apps don't need a main method, the Mac specific `-XstartOnFirstThread` flag is understood and the initial stack size can be set.

+!!! note "Future features"
+    The custom launcher enables many useful features to be added in the future.
+Ideas include startup time optimization via automatically configured [AppCDS](https://openjdk.java.net/jeps/310), exposing APIs to control and monitor the update process, integrating
+    NodeJS and using JavaScript modules through it, automatically moving apps to `/Applications` on macOS and regularizing how file/URL open requests are exposed to the OS (which currently requires operating-system specific approaches and APIs).